MarsBased/handbook/guides/development/activerecord-guide.md

 Post.where(category: params[:category]).limit(50)
 ```

-When doing a query like this in the context of a web request we need to always limit the returned results by using `limit`.
+When doing a query like this in the context of a web request, we need to always limit the returned results by using `limit`.
 Usually this is done with a pagination library.
-But if there is no pagination involved we still need to limit the query to a reasonable number.
+If there is no pagination involved, we still need to limit the query to a reasonable number.

-When we absolutely need to retrieve a large number of records to treat them we need to use `find_each` and ideally do it outside of a request to avoid having a high response time and a potential (highly probable) timeout.
-Usually we would do it in a background job.
+When we absolutely need to retrieve a large number of records to treat them, we need to use `find_each` and ideally do it outside of a request to avoid having a high response time and a potential (highly probable) timeout.

+Usually, we would do it in a background job.
 The `find_each` method asks for all the records to the database in batches of 1000 by default (it can be configured with the `batch_size` option, like: `find_each(batch_size: 100)`), so that the database load is kept constant and only a limited number of records are retrieved every time.

-This also controlls memory as only N number of records are kept in memory at a time.
+This also controls memory as only N number of records are kept in memory at a time.

 Example: